GoogleFeud/FIters/README.md

 # FIters

-`FIters` is an experimental javascript library, which is meant to make using array methods like `map`, `filter`, `reduce`, `join` faster.
+`FIters` is an experimental javascript library, which is meant to make using array methods like `map`, `filter`, `reduce`, `join` faster, with 0 dependencies, in under 100 lines of code.

 **FIters will always be faster than using the default array implementations.
 All functions returned by the `compile` function have an O(n) time complexity, where n is the size of the array.
-The `compile` function itself is quite expensive, so make sure all calls to `compile` are at the beginning of your code.**
+The `compile` function itself is quite expensive, so make sure all calls to `compile` are not in loops/functions.**

 ## A taste